About this technique

-This video knitting tutorial will help you learn how to knit the tubular bind off.
-This sewn bind off creates an invisible edge on 1×1 ribbing that perfectly matches the tubular cast on.
-This is a great technique to use when finishing brims on hats and cuffs on sleeves or socks.
-It is very stretchy.
+The tubular bind off is a sewn bind off which creates an invisible edge on 1×1 ribbing that perfectly matches the tubular cast on.
+Similar to the Kitchener stitch seam, this technique seamlessly connects stitches from the right and wrong side of the fabric.
+The result is a clean, rolled looking edge with a professional finish.
+The tubular bind off is a great technique to use when finishing brims on hats and cuffs on sleeves or socks.
+Plus it is very stretchy.

 Also known as: Kitchener Rib Bind Off

-Prep rows 1 & 2: Knit the knits and slip the purls with yarn in front.
+- Prep Row 2: Knit the knits and slip the purls with yarn in front.

-Step 1: With your waste yarn threaded through a tapestry needle, insert the needle into the first stitch on your main needle purlwise and pull all the way through.
+- Step 1: With your waste yarn threaded through a tapestry needle, insert the needle into the first stitch on your main needle purlwise and pull all the way through.
 Drop the stitch from the main needle.
-[Note: If the first stitch is a purl stitch, insert the needle through the first two stitches and drop them both.]

 Repeat steps 2 – 5 until you have bound off all your stitches.